-We are so excited to invite you to meet author Sarah Blake at the bookshop on Thursday evening August 22 at 6:30pm!
+We are so excited to welcome bestselling author Sarah Blake at the bookshop on Thursday evening August 22 at 6:30pm!
 Sarah will talk about and sign copies of her wonderful new novel, The Guest Book.

 Sarah Blake is the author of the novels, Grange House and the internationally best-selling The Postmistress; a chapbook of poems, Full Turn; and Runaway Girls, an artist book in collaboration with the artist, Robin Kahn.
 She lives in Washington, D.C. with her husband, the poet Joshua Weiner, and their two sons.